 - host The host to connect to.
 This may be an IP address or a hostname, and optionally may include a port: for example, 'http2bin.org', 'http2bin.org:443' or '127.0.0.1'. - port (optional) The port to connect to.
-If not provided and one also isn't provided in the host parameter, defaults to 443. - secure (optional) Whether the request should use TLS.
-Defaults to False for most requests, but to True for any request issued to port 443. - window_manager (optional) The class to use to manage flow control windows.
+If not provided and one also isn't provided in the host parameter, defaults to 443. - window_manager (optional) The class to use to manage flow control windows.
 This needs to be a subclass of the BaseFlowControlManager.
-If not provided, FlowControlManager will be used. - enable_push (optional) Whether the server is allowed to push resources to the client (see get_pushes()). - ssl_context (optional) A class with custom certificate settings.
-If not provided then hyper's default SSLContext is used instead. - proxy_host (optional) The proxy to connect to.
-This can be an IP address or a host name and may include a port.
+If not provided, FlowControlManager will be used. - enable_push (optional) Whether the server is allowed to push resources to the client (see get_pushes()).